mmc1/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.0                      Max.   :2355
 ##  NA's   :2304
 ```
-Next, I wanted to calculate the the number of rows in the dataframe, the number of missing values in the dataframe, and the number of days with missing values, and look at how many missing values are found in each day's data.
+Next, I wanted to calculate the the number of rows in the data frame, the number of missing values in the data frame, and the number of days with missing values, and look at how many missing values are found in each day's data.
 This is done below.

 ```r
 #Total number of rows